curi/websites/_posts/2018-01-11-using-intellectual-processes-to-combat-bias.md

 JP’s doing fine on *quantity* of discussion.
 He’s also doing fine on *quality* – when he talks with people, he generally takes it seriously and makes thoughtful remarks.

-But I still think he’s doing something seriously wrong, which is neither quantity nor quality of engagement with the world’s ideas.
+But I still think he’s doing something wrong, even though he's doing well on both quantity and quality of engagement with the world’s ideas.
 What could it be? **Process**.

 JP is busy.
 He gets thousands of emails and other messages, and he can’t even come close to answering them all.
 OK, that’s fine.
 But here’s a key question: